-Florrie xposted over 2 years ago
+Florrie xposted almost 4 years ago

 Photo ready comes in a shade called shell, I have been meaning to try it out since it looks like a very strong competitor for me as well.
 During the winter nothing is too fair for me!

 I am the same way.
 Most brands lightes shades turn me into an oompa loompa :/ Liquid foundation: Loreal True Match has really fair shades, but not the best coverage (used to be but I think they changed the formula).
 Covergirl does as well, but that caused me and a lot of other girls I know to breakout.
 Eek!
 Right now I’m using Lorac foundation, I’m pretty happy with it.
 Downside is it IS pricey, but a little foundation goes a long way.
 Pressed powder: Revlon Photo Ready.
-Top off my Lorac with this and I’m good to go (:posted over 2 years ago
+Top off my Lorac with this and I’m good to go (:posted almost 4 years ago

 If they are turning orange/yellow on you, you are probably wearing the incorrect undertones!
 You need to wear a foundation with pink undertones.
 NARS Sheer Glow is possibly the best foundation ever for fair skin.
 I usually have to wear the fairest shade, or the fairest shade is too dark with many brands.
 I have yellow/neutral undertones, so I wear the color “Gobi.”
 For you, I’d recommend “Mont Blanc.”
 With NARS, the next to the fairest is my color!

 The next fairest would be Laura Mercier Silk Creme Foundation.
 The color “Soft Porcelain” is neutral (so it’d work great for slightly pink or neutral undertones) and really insanely good coverage!
 Almost full (whereas the NARS is light-medium).
-They don’t carry the super fair shades at Sephora typically for either brand, so visit a counter at Nordstrom, Bloomingdales, etc. and check them out!! :)posted almost 2 years ago
+They don’t carry the super fair shades at Sephora typically for either brand, so visit a counter at Nordstrom, Bloomingdales, etc. and check them out!! :)posted over 3 years ago